archon-laboratories/obriareus/README.md

 * **Algorithms:** The next line is skipped by the interpreter, but should be `# Algorithms` of something equally descriptive.
 The following lines each initialize one algorithm that will be used by the dataset.
-                  Initializing an algorithm is done by writing the name of the class that contains the algorithm.
+                  Initializing an algorithm is done by writing the fully qualified classpath of the class that contains the algorithm.
-                  (Or classpath, if the algorithm is not in one of the default locations).
 If the algorithm accepts any other arguments, they are given in doubles separated by a comma and a space.
 The default algorithms and their arguments are detailed below.